Lhasang Tsering: Career

 After completing his school in 1972 he joined the Tibetan resistance forces based in Mustang, Western Nepal.
-However, the Mustang base camp was closed in 1974 and he had to return to Dharamshala after two years, where he worked briefly at the Tibetan office of Research and Analysis.

-He joined the Tibetan Children's Village (TCV) in Dharamshala and expanded the elementary school into high school under the guidance of its director Jetsun Pema.
-He served as TCV its Principal from 1976 to 1982.

-During his time at the Tibetan Children's Village, he was one of the people instrumental in establishing TCV schools in Ladakh and in Bylakuppe, Karnataka.
-He also helped develop the TCV school in Lower Dharamshala.
+However, the Mustang base camp was closed in 1974 and he had to return to Dharamsala after two years, where he worked briefly at the Tibetan office of Research and Analysis (TORA) headed by Lodi Gyari.
+Lhasang Tsering was in charge of the Russian desk.
+When TORA was closed by the Tibet Government in Exile, Tsering joined the Tibetan Children's Village (TCV) in Dharamsala and expanded the elementary school into high school under the guidance of its director Jetsun Pema.
+He served TCV as its Principal from 1976 to 1982.
+During his time at the TCV, he was one of the people instrumental in establishing TCV schools in Ladakh and in Bylakuppe, Karnataka.
+He also helped develop the TCV school in Lower Dharamsala.

+For one year in 1978–79, Lhasang Tsering lived in Japan, and during three months in 1980 he could travel inside Tibet.
 In March 1983, on instructions from the Dalai Lama, he joined the Information Office of the Tibetan exile government.
-While working at the Information Office he helped develop the Narthang publications project, planned the computerization of the Tibetan language, and a new font for printing Tibetan.

-In 1986 he was elected as the President of the Tibetan Youth Congress, Dharamshala.
-In 1989, he was re-elected as President, however, due to his opposition to the 'Middle-Way Policy' he resigned in 1990.
+While working at the Information Office, he helped develop the Narthang publications project, planned the computerization of the Tibetan language, and a new font for printing Tibetan.
+In 1986 he was elected as the president of the Tibetan Youth Congress, Dharamsala.
+When protests for independence arised in Lhasa in December 1988, and in March 1989, he organized hunger strikes in New Delhi and elsewhere in India.
+In 1989, he was re-elected as president.
+However, due to his opposition to the Middle-Way Approach he resigned in 1990.

-Lhasang Tsering edited the Tibetan Review as an Acting Editor between May–December 1986, when its editor Tsering Wangyal went to United States for an internship offered by the Alfred Friendly Press Fellowship.
+He edited the Tibetan Review as an acting editor between May and December 1986, when its editor Tsering Wangyal went to United States for an internship offered by the Alfred Friendly Press Fellowship.

 Amnye Machen Institute

-In 1992, Tashi Tsering, Pema Bhum, Jamyang Norbu and Lhasang Tsering founded the Amnye Machen Institute (Tibetan Centre for Advanced Studies).
+In 1992, Tashi Tsering, Pema Bhum, Jamyang Norbu and Lhasang Tsering founded the Amnye Machen Institute (AMI, Tibetan Centre for Advanced Studies).
 The institute aimed at promoting an international and secular culture within traditional Tibetan society.

-He worked as its director as a full-time volunteer at the institute, helping with translation, editing, general administration, and fund-raising.
-In 1999, he resigned from the institute after running it single-handedly for 6 years.
+Tsering worked as its director as a full-time volunteer at the institute, helping with translation, editing, general administration, and fund-raising.
+Lhasang Tsering managed to invite the philanthropist George Soros to MacLeod Ganj to meet the directors of AMI.
+In 1999, he resigned from the institute after running it single-handedly for six years.

 Bookstore

-Lhasang Tsering opened the first bookstore in McLeod Ganj, called Bookworm, wanting to promote and enhance the reading culture in the Tibetan exile capital.
+Tsering opened Bookworm, the first bookstore in McLeod Ganj, Himachal Pradesh, India, seeking to promote and enhance the reading culture in the Tibetan exile capital.